 Grooming a Dog With “Hair”

-One note that we must point out, is that because your dog doesn’t shed its loose fur, you will be required to give them a “hair cut” to keep them looking sharp and to keep them cool in the summer months.
+One note that we must point out, that because your dog doesn’t shed its loose fur, you will be required to give them a “hair cut” to keep them looking sharp and to keep them cool in the summer months.
 They will need regular brushing and baths as well.
 Some people can do the grooming themselves at home, often time with trimming it’s better left to a professional groomer.

 Types of Dogs That Don’t Shed